cockroachdb/docs/cockroachcloud/cluster-management.md

 ## Planning your cluster

-Before making any changes to your cluster's nodes or regions, review our requirements and recommendations for CockroachCloud cluster configuration.
+Before making any changes to your cluster's nodes or regions, review our requirements and recommendations for {{ site.data.products.db }} cluster configuration.

 {% include cockroachcloud/planning-your-cluster.md %}

 ## View cluster overview

-The **Overview** page displays details about the selected CockroachCloud cluster:
+The **Overview** page displays details about the selected {{ site.data.products.db }} cluster:

 - The **Current Charges** and next billing date for the cluster
 - The cluster's **Cloud** provider